rsdoiel/antenna/science_and_technology.md

 ## Data is very valuable, just don't ask us to measure it, leaders say

-date: 2025-02-21, updated: 2025-02-21, from: The Register (UK I.T.
+date: 2025-02-21, updated: 2025-02-23, from: The Register (UK I.T.
 News)

-<h4>After fifteeen years decade of big hype, less than 25% of orgs measure value of data, analytics</h4> <p>Fifteen years of big data hype, and guess what?
+<h4>After fifteen years of big hype, less than 25% of orgs measure value of data, analytics</h4> <p>Fifteen years of big data hype, and guess what?
 Less than one in four of those in charge of analytics projects actually measure the value of the activity to the organization they work for.…</p>

 <br>